Last Updated on 10/20/2022

-Quarantine isn’t making it easy when we have to cancel trips!
-On the flip side though, we now have more capacity to really plan a dream trip (and even save more money for it!) we’ll love.
+Now that the recent pandemic is riding itself out, we have more capacity to really plan a dream trip we’ll love.
 Italy is one of the most visited tourist locations, which isn’t hard to believe.
 From the beauty to the history, travelers flock here each year.

-As the recent pandemic has put travel to Italy on hold for now, here are some safety tips to keep in mind as you move forward in deciding whether or not to travel to Italy anytime soon.
+Now that restrictions have been lifted for travel to Italy, here are some safety tips to keep in mind as you move forward in deciding whether or not to travel to Italy anytime soon.

-Although you may not be traveling to Italy yet, here are some common-sense safety tips you can learn now to prepare for your future trip.
+Now that there’s a better chance of visiting Italy soon, here are some common-sense Italy travel safety tips you can learn to prepare for your future trip.

 If you’re looking to feel more secure when traveling to Italy, travel insurance can give you peace of mind as you plan your future trip.
 Travel insurance includes categories of coverage for situations like lost or stolen baggage or personal items, trip cancellation, and medical expenses (including COVID-19).
-It even provides 24/7 assistance to help you in the rare chance you experience an emergency while traveling.
+It even provides 24/7 assistance to help you in the rare chance you need assistance during an emergency while traveling.
 The easiest way to find the coverage you’re looking for is to compare policies online and make sure you’re getting the most affordable plan.

-Despite the country not being open for U.S. tourists yet, now’s the best time to dream up all the places and activities you want to visit and do on a future venture.
-Here’s a few to get you inspired!
+Now that Italy travel awaits, it’s the best time to dream up all the places and activities you want to visit and do during your future venture.
+Here are a few to get you inspired!

-Enjoy the Greenery: Especially with the possibility of social distancing in the future, getting outside and enjoying the beautiful parks in Italy is the perfect (and safe!) way to enjoy an afternoon.
+Enjoy the Greenery: Especially with the need to social distance and maintain health safety while you visit, getting outside and enjoying the beautiful parks in Italy is the perfect (and safe!) way to enjoy an afternoon.
 Exciting kid-friendly activities like bike renting and horse riding are available at parks like Villa Borghese.
 Italy is a beautiful country, so enjoy the scenery!

 Hit the Beach: Italy offers many instagrammable beaches to beat the summer heat.
 Check out this list of the top 17 Italian beaches and find one that’s near your location to picnic at.